Ransom Hunter

 Ransom Hunter (March 14, 1825 – September 24, 1918) was an American businessman, landowner, community developer and philanthropist.
-He is believed to be the first freed slave to own property in Gaston County, North Carolina.
+He is believed to be the first Black man to own property in Gaston County, North Carolina.
 Between 1874 and 1913, Hunter conducted thirty financial transaction land deeds with prominent society members of the post-Civil War South.
 Hunter amassed over 1,920 acres of land during a period when only 1% of Gaston County's black population owned their own farms.
 Hunter owned the land that is known today as downtown Mount Holly, North Carolina.

 Early life

-Hunter was born to Mike and Julia Hunter in Charleston, South Carolina and spent his formative years on the Middleton plantation.
-He lived with his parents until December 19, 1835, when he was sold away from his parents to Hoyle plantation.
+Hunter was born to Mike and Julia Hunter in North Carolina, most likely in Gaston County or the surrounding area.
 Hunter became a master of carpentry, blacksmithing, and horse grooming, among other trades.
-He also learned to play the piano, and was known to play the piano for guest visiting and lodging at the Hoyle home.
-Hunter was granted his freedom from the Hoyle plantation in 1860 just before the Civil War.

 Land acquisition

 Hunter began purchasing land within ten years of the abolition of slavery.
 He conducted a total of thirty financial transactions for land deeds in Lincoln and Gaston counties between 1874 and 1913.
 His first recorded land deed was a transaction with Robert Calvin Grier Love (R.C.G.
 Love), a prosperous merchant, banker and textile pioneer, who sold Hunter six acres of waterfront property on the Catawba River.
 Confederate General Daniel Harvey Hill sold Hunter his second property in 1875.
 Later, Hunter sold land to two of the future mayors of Mount Holly, W. B. Rutledge and Abel Peterson Rhyne.